-Lord Puttnam came to Google Dublin recently and gave a brilliant talk on leadership which I attended – read my thoughts on Puttnam’s Five Laws of Creative Leadership over here.
+Lord (David) Puttnam came to Google Dublin recently and gave a brilliant talk on leadership which I attended – read my thoughts on Puttnam’s Five Laws of Creative Leadership over here.
 But now I want to focus on some of his more controversial ideas on free speech.

 Puttnam’s passion and love for cinema shone through during in his talk, which strongly drew upon his experience as an award-winning film producer.
 He spoke a lot about what he called the Cinema of Hope.
 This is what he described as movie-making from the heart, the creation of films people can relate to on a personal level.
-Cinema which tells stories with messages of love at their heart.
-Puttnam clearly feels that the quality of films has declined over the years and he sounded a stark warns that the major Hollywood film directors are too old and out of touch with their audiences (mostly 18 to 24 year olds) to have the perspective needed to make great cinema.
+Cinema that tells stories with messages of love at their heart.
+Puttnam clearly feels that the quality of films has declined over the years and he sounded a stark warns that the major Hollywood film directors are too old and out of touch with their audiences (mostly 18 to 24-year-olds) to have the perspective needed to make great cinema.
 But he also says there is still hope: he predicts they will very quickly be replaced by younger directors who do have the perspective and passion needed to make great cinema.
 This is something he saw happen once already during his career and it caused a seismic shift in the entire landscape of film which is still felt to this day.

 He then moved on to bemoan the demise of quality newspapers.
 He declared that two ‘entertainment’ magazines which had been around when he was young, Tit-Bits and Reveille, would never have been confused for news.
 But The Sun and The Daily Mail are now the same in all but name: “In effect,” he said “we have Tit-Bits opining on Europe, and Reveille telling us how to get the economy back on track.”

 Frivolous nonsense is now sold to us as news.